Radish microgreens are very popular with foodies and home microgreen growers.

 This article will outline those steps and discuss the nutritional value of radish microgreens.

 Growing Radish Microgreens

-Before we get into the nutritional value of radish microgreens, let me outline the few basic steps you'll need to grow them.
+Before we get into the nutritional value of radish microgreens, let me outline the basic steps you’ll need to grow them.

-If you're more interested in the nutritional information, click this link to skip down to that section.
+If you’re more interested in the nutritional information, click this link to skip to that section.

 How to Grow Radish Microgreens

 Radish microgreens are one of the easiest and quickest microgreens to grow.
-As such, they are a fantastic variety for first-time growers to sow, raise, and harvest.
+They are a fantastic variety for first-time growers to sow, raise, and harvest.

 The seeds are easy to handle, germinate quickly, grow like weeds, are easy to harvest, and provide a ton of flavor and crunchy texture to food.

 Ten Easy Steps

 Below is a list of the ten steps to growing radish microgreens.
 For a more detailed explanation and a video of each step, look at Growing Microgreens for the First Time.

 Here are the steps to grow radish microgreens using the Home Microgreen Kit.
 The photos will show you what you need to grow microgreens if you don’t have the kit.
 You can click images to expand their size.

 Note: Some images below are of the beta Home Microgreens Trays (opaque trays & red lids).
 The black trays and opaque lids are the new Home Microgreens Trays.
 Both are similar-sized, but the latter uses much less soil and is, therefore, more economical.